Gonzalomarcylabschool/Fall-23-Sequoyah/Mod-2/week-1/2-1-1-grid-media-query/lecture/script.md

 - [Part 4 - Spanning Rows and Columns](#part-4---spanning-rows-and-columns)
 - [Bonus! - Flexbox Media Query Challenge](#bonus---flexbox-media-query-challenge)

+## Part 0 - Grid + Media Queries Demo!

+> **Pacing**: 10 minutes (10 minutes total)
+> **Learning Objectives:** See what grid can do, see what media queries can do.
+Set up the rest of the lecture to dive into these concepts.
+> * Using live server, render the page found in `0-photo-gallery-grid/` and demonstrate how the number of columns shown changes as the screen is resized.
+Have fellows follow along with their own copy if they would like.
+> * Explain that `display: grid` turns the `ul` into a grid
+> * You can mention the 2 grid properties shown in this example: `grid-template-columns`, `grid-auto-rows` but don't spend too much time.
+The next section you'll be able to go over it more in-depth
+> * Remind fellows that they have already seen `gap` in the flexbox lecture.
+> * Briefly go over the concept of media queries and ask fellows why these may be useful.
+> * Take questions but be mindful of time.

 * **CSS Grid** is a `display` type that is useful for making grids (duh)!
 * **Media queries** allow us to apply CSS _in response_ to changes to the device's screen size (and other things too!).